Bananas Robotics is proud to participate in First Lego League Junior, a program from FIRST for 7-10 year olds in collaboration with Lego Education!

 “The Season” will begin with meetings in March, and end with an Expo in early May.
 Our season’s work is contained in a 12 session notebook, a copy of which will be provided to every team member.

-Our “Tech” is the Lego WeDo 2.0 Core set, with the “Mission Moon” Inspire set, all controlled by an Android tablet.
+Our “Tech” is the Lego WeDo 2.0 Core set, with the “Boomtown Build” Inspire set, all controlled by an Android tablet.
 These items will be checked out to each team for the season and are the joint responsibility of the team. (approximately $450 in value, so please exercise extreme care…)

 “Practices” will be broken up into 2 types of meetings: